privacyidea/privacyidea/doc/installation/system/inifile.rst

    set the path and you need to take care of the indentation.

 ``SQLALCHEMY_DATABASE_URI`` defines the location of your database.
-You may want to use the MySQL database or Maria DB.
-There are two possible drivers, to connect to this database.
-Please read :ref:`mysqldb`.
+For more information about the database connect string, supported databases and drivers please read :ref:`database_connect`.

 ``SQLALCHEMY_ENGINE_OPTIONS`` is a dictionary of keyword args to send to `create_engine() <https://docs.sqlalchemy.org/en/14/core/engines.html#sqlalchemy